chigginsiii/clean_arch_ruby/README.md

 # clean_arch_ruby

-example of use-case architecture with Ruby and Sinatra
+example of use-case architecture with Ruby and Sinatra.
+It doesn't go all the way to defining entities and repositories, but it demonstrates the basic idea of encapsulating application logic and making sure all the dependencies point in the same direction.

 ## UseCase, Request, Response